raspberrypilearning/naughty-and-nice/en/step_9.md

 ## Training a classifier

 We will now create a **`classifier`** that will be able to tell if a tweet has a positive or negative sentiment.
 First we need to train it though, to teach it what positive tweets and negative tweets look like.
+To do the training, we will use the dataset of random tweets we have fetched.

 If you're not interested in how the `classifier` works, as it might be a bit tricky to understand, then the full code for the function is provided at the bottom of this step.

 - Two new modules will need to be imported at the top of your program: